Managing Brilliant Employees

 What’s the solution?

 Many organizations (understandably) rely on internal promotion as part of their company culture.
-It gives team members a trajectory to promotion within an organization, provides incentives for hard work, and assures that new leaders have organization and team knowledge and relationships prior to the promotion that enable them a shorter learning curve.
+It gives team members a trajectory to promotion within an organization, provides incentives for hard work, and assures that new leaders have organization and team knowledge and relationships prior to the promotion that enables them a shorter learning curve.
 For these reasons and more, hiring from within is often more attractive than hiring external leaders.
 But how can you ensure these internal promotions go smoothly and that the individuals selected to impact entire teams through leadership are qualified to do a good job?
-The main consideration, say leadership experts, is to empower new leaders to develop top leadership habits early on with support, training, and coaching that will yield a much more positive (and deliberate) leadership habits.
+The main consideration, say leadership experts, is to empower new leaders to develop top leadership habits early on with support, training, and coaching that will yield much more positive (and deliberate) leadership habits.

 Done With Just Reading About It — Ready for Action?